ujaandas/homestack/README.md

 # 🏠 homestack
 Welcome home!
-This is Homestacka fully declarative, multi-layered private "cloud-at-home" architecture.
+This is Homestack, a fully declarative, multi-layered private "cloud-at-home" architecture.
 Built on NixOS it treats infrastructure as code to create a reproducible, modular, and cryptographically secure service environment.

 ## Overview
 Homestack decouples services from hardware.
 By leveraging MicroVM.nix, I run a fleet of specialized, single-purpose guests on top of a hardened NixOS host.
 This architecture ensures that even if one service is compromised, the rest of the stack remains isolated.